-The OCI (Overseas Citizenship of India) is an immigration status.
+The OCI (Overseas Citizenship of India) is immigration status.
 OCI card is granted to foreign nationals of Indian origin, who fulfil certain criteria, to enable them to live and work in the Republic of India indefinitely, or for as long as they want.
 The OCI status was introduced by The Citizenship (Amendment) Act, 2005 in August 2005, in response to the demand for dual citizenship by individuals who have roots in India, but hold passports of countries other than India (except Bangladesh and Pakistan).

-This special status makes it easier for the cardholders to start their own business or find employment in India, without the hassle of applying for a work permit or going through the long drawn out process of registering with authorized bureaucratic channels.
+This special status makes it easier for the cardholders to start their own business or find employment in India, without the hassle of applying for a work permit or going through the long drawn-out process of registering with authorized bureaucratic channels.

-Previously, a separate lifelong “U” Visa Sticker was pasted on OCI Cards.
+Previously, a separate lifelong “U” Visa sticker was pasted on OCI Cards.
 The visa sticker was done away with later, and the proof of lifelong visa is now just the OCI Card with a “Life Time Visa” printed on it.
-The OCI Card along with a passport are valid travel documents.
+The OCI Card along with a passport are valid to travel documents.
 Airlines, Indian customs and police at airport counters ask to see your passport as well as OCI card when you travel to and from India.